shibha97/Automated-Music-Generation-using-Deep-Learning/README.md

 Create computer-generated monophonic musical content using a Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM).

+Requirements:
+- Python 3.x
+- Music21
+- Keras
+- Tensorflow
+- h5py

 Data:
 The input data is piano music from the Final Fantasy video game soundtracks, selected for their melodic nature.
 There are 92 songs in the dataset with 352 different notes and chords.

 Model:
 The model is an RNN with LSTM layers implemented in Keras and TensorFlow.
 Key components:
-3 LSTM layers
+- 3 LSTM layers
-2 Dense layers
+- 2 Dense layers
-Dropout layers for regularization
+- Dropout layers for regularization
-RMSprop optimizer
+- RMSprop optimizer
-Categorical cross-entropy loss function
+- Categorical cross-entropy loss function
 The model is trained for 200 epochs.

 Encoding: